RealKareemAnees/API-Security-in-Action/Readme.md

-# Summary of _API Sequrity in Action_
+# Summary of _API Security in Action_

-**im a person who forgets, I need this summary in first place, that is why I made it, this should warm the memory and roll it with all needed details.**
+**I'm a person who forgets, I need this summary in the first place, that is why I made it, this should warm the memory and roll it with all needed details.**

 this summary is for people who actually own and read the book, this is just a refresher

 follow me on [Linkedin](https://www.linkedin.com/in/kareem-anees-0496b62b3) for more like this

-lets digg in
+let's dig in

 # Part 1: _Foundations_